AVEVA/AVEVA-Samples/docs/Cloud_Operations.md

         <a href="https://github.com/osisoft/sample-adh-data_views_r-r">Data Views R</a>
       </b>
       <br />
-      Demonstrates how to create a data frame in R from an ADH Data View
+      Demonstrates how to create a data frame in R from an Cds Data View
       <br />
       <br />
       <table align="middle">